Jacob-Pickard/Quiz-App/README.md

 Completed
     - Features
+        [?]
+Further CSS updates, added some breakpoints and better mobile compatibility.
+        [?]
+Add some info on each topic to show how many questions there are before you begin.
+        [2] A prompt before a quiz begins to ask the user if they are ready to begin, instead of throwing them straight into the quiz.
+        [?]
+Progress bar similar to david's quizzing app.
         [X] Updated my program to accept the standardized JSON [X] Added explanations to my JSON
         [X] Explanations are now displayed when a user selects an answer.